All first-time racers must complete the entire race course prior to race day and attend the safety meeting.

-- Be physically fit enough to easily pass by the Turnaround Checkpoint before the cut-off.
+- be physically fit enough to easily pass by the Cut-off Checkpoint before the time expires.

-- Be prepared to get yourself down the mountain, even if injured.
+- be prepared to get themselves down the mountain, even if injured.
 Assistance is not guaranteed once you leave the race start.

-- Understand that water and medical services will be provided at the Finish Line.
+- Water and medical services will be provided at the Finish Line.